ArcXeon/Meesho-Data-Challenge/README.md

 ---
 ### Improvements that can be done

 - Our PyramidVisionTransformer V2_b2 was not able to perform better on some attributes (eg : fine grained attributes of sarees ) , so  we tried to use ViT + Swin Transformer (Cross Attention), you can see it's training code in the Improvements folder , it helps to improve F1 score on sarees category .
-We can do inference similar by using it's path.
+We can do inference on sarees attributes similarly as done before by using model path.

 ---